The secrets to smooth succession

 “I was part of a family conversation about succession when the husband looked at his watch and said ‘oh dear, I have to go and check that cow that’s calving’,” Mike said.

-Mike explained this was a classic example of avoidance and unfortunately, that seems to go hand-in-hand with succession planning in the farming game.
+Mike said this was a classic example of avoidance which, unfortunately, tends to go hand‑in‑hand with farm succession planning.

-At the Forum, Mike presented a recipe for smooth succession backed by both years of first-hand experience and comprehensive analysis.
-His research included detailed case studies which were co-funded by MLA Donor Company (MDC).
+Mike has a recipe for smooth succession backed by years of first‑hand experience and comprehensive analysis, including case studies co‑funded by MLA Donor Company (MDC).

 Be proactive, not reactive

-Mike’s first message was to start the conversation early – don’t wait for a catastrophe to force your hand.
+The first step is to start the conversation early and don’t wait for a catastrophe to force your hand.

-“It’s never too early to start planning for succession by building the business,” he said.
+“It’s never too early to start planning for succession by building the business,” Mike said.